-Unrestricted funds are available for use at the discretion of the Trustees in furtherance of their charitable objectives unless the funds have been designated for other purposes.
+Unrestricted funds are available for use at the discretion of the Trustees in furtherance of their charitable objectives.

 Restricted funds are subject to specific conditions by donors as to how they may be used.

 1.4 Incoming resources

 Income is recognised when the Charity is legally entitled to it after any performance conditions have been met, the amounts can be measured reliably, and it is probable that income will be received.